timgarwood/business-requirement/README.md

 3. In the ./client/build directory, run: ```npm install```
 4. In the ./client/build directory, run: ```npm run build```
 5. Finally, to run the server and have it serve the React client run the following command in the workspace root: ```npm start```
+6. The NodeJS server is set to run on port 5555

 # Unit Tests
 In the workspace root, run ```npm run tests```

+# Docker
+You can build a docker container of this application with the following steps:
+1. In the workspace root, run ```docker build -t spyteam .```
+2. In the workspace root, run ```docker run -p 49160:5555 -d spyteam```

 # Swagger documentation
 Swagger documentation is generated at runtime by swagger-jsdoc (http://www.github.com/Surnet/swagger-jsdoc).